ampproject/amphtml/extensions/amp-consent/amp-consent.md

 example use case is for the remote endpoint to convey extra consent related info of the current user to the 3rd party vendor extensions.

-Unlike consent state, this `shareData` is not persisted in client side storage.
+Unlike consent state, this `sharedData` is not persisted in client side storage.

 #### consentRequired